What is acne?

 Acne is considered a risk indicator for people who are insulin resistance and obese.
 Adults with acne may find it useful to get their fasted blood glucose checked to see if insulin resistance is a concern, or if it is hormone related acne.

-What does exercise do, well when we exercise, it stimulates glucose transporters to the surface of muscle tissue, and as such the muscles can take glucose from the blood.
+What does exercise do, well when we exercise, it stimulates glucose transporters to the surface of muscle tissue, these muscles can take in glucose from the blood.
 No insulin required (magic).

 Exercises that specifically build muscle are especially good for this, as it increases muscle mass and muscle cells.
-By exercising more and including resistance exercises (with weights), people can build insulin sensitivity (the opposite of insulin resistance).
+By exercising more and including resistance exercises (with weights or bodyweight), people can build insulin sensitivity (the opposite of insulin resistance).

 How to reduce androgens